How to Start a Programming Career

 JavaScript

 This is a "real" programming language.
 Its study is closely connected with HTML.
 This is where the first real difficulties await you.
-Although the language has many tutorials, video lessons, and all kinds of sites, everything is chewed up to the smallest detail.
+Although the language has many tutorials, video lessons, and many sites, everything is chewed up to the smallest detail.
 This will be a real challenge.

-Surely someone can't wait to start learning C, Python, or even Haskell.
+Surely, someone can't wait to learn C, Python, or even Haskell.
 But even if you're going to be a systems programmer.
-Chances are, sooner or later, you'll run into HTML and JS.
+Chances are, sooner or later, you'll run into HTML and JS if you're interested in web development.

 One of the reasons you chose JS as your first programming language is its applicability in many different areas.
 Starting with client-side web page logic.
 From the JS-like language QML, where the developers of the Qt framework drag us by the ears.

 Every tutorial contains exercises.
-And at the beginning, you have to do these exercises.
+In the beginning, you have to do these exercises.
 The more, the better!

 However, there are two small categories of people who can replace JS with something else: